-Since it is not cost-effective for an organization of our size to have staff to prepare audit-ready financial statements, we have chosen to hire Brady-Martz, a public accounting firm, to prepare the audit financial statements as part of their annual audit of Upper Missouri District Health Unit.
+Since it is not cost-effective for an organization of our size to have staff to prepare audit-ready financial statements, we have chosen to hire Brady Martz, a public accounting firm, to prepare audit financial statements as part of our annual audit.
+UMDHU accounting personnel will attend a GASB training.

-2020-002: Proposition of Journal Entries - Material Weakness
+2021-002: Proposition of Journal Entries - Material Weakness

-The Health Unit is required to maintain internal controls at a level where underlying support for general ledger accounts can be developed and a determination can be made those the general ledger accounts are properly reflected on the modified cash basis of accounting.
+The Health Unit is required to maintain internal controls at a level where underlying support for general ledger accounts can be developed and a determination can be made those the general ledger accounts are properly reflected in compliance with accounting principles generally accepted in the United States of America.

-During our audit, adjusting entries to the financial statements were proposed in order to properly reflect the financial statements in accordance with the modified cash basis of accounting.
+During our audit, adjusting entries to the financial statements were proposed in order to properly reflect the financial statements in accordance accounting principles generally accepted in the United States of America.